EmaSuriano/gatsby-starter-mate/README.md

 This is because you didn't specify from which `Contentful` space the portfolio will take the information.
 So the next step is create a space in [Contentful](https://www.contentful.com/)!

 After that you have to Settings --> API keys.
 Here you will find `Space ID` and `Content Delivery API - access token` in the `Content delivery / preview tokens`, both are really important for the next step.
-Also we need to create a `Personal Access Token` (which is in the tab of `Content management tokens`) and copy the access token, it has the following structure: `CFPAT-{lots of characters}`.
+Also we need to create a `Personal Access Token` (which is in the tab of `Content management tokens`) and copy the access token, _save it somewhere else because you are able to see it once_.
 Now we run the following command:

 ```bash
 yarn setup
 ```

-This CLI will request for these 3 values, and automatically start copying all the `Content models` and `Contents` from `mate-demo-contentful`.
-Also, create a `.env` file which wil have the credentials as input for `gatsby-node.js`.
+This CLI will request for these 3 values, and automatically starts copying all the `Content models` and `Contents` from `mate-demo-contentful`.
+Also, it creates a `.env` file which wil have the credentials as input for `gatsby-node.js`.
+For privacy reason this file is excluded from the repository, so in case you want to deploy it later you should add it as environment variables.

 After this step we can finally run the project 😃

 ```bash
 yarn develop